astronomer/docs/astro/first-dag-github-actions.md

 :::tip

 Astro contains an in-product tutorial that guides you through Steps 2-4 of this document and includes shortcut buttons for some key Astro actions.
-If you prefer to finish the quickstart this way, open your Deployment page in the Cloud UI.
-In the **Deploy your first DAG** window, click **With GitHub Actions** and follow the steps in the window that appears.
+If you prefer to finish the quickstart this way, open your **Deployments** page in the Cloud UI and choose your Deployment.
+In the **Deploy your first DAG** section, click **With GitHub Actions** and follow the steps in the window that appears.

+If you don't see the **Deploy your first DAG** option your Deployment page, click the **Deploy DAGs ?** to open it.

 :::